Thiem, Barty through to China Open finals

 ”I’m really proud that I was fighting like crazy through the whole match because Karen was playing exceptionally well today.”

 Barty advanced with a three-set victory over Kiki Bertens.
-The French Open champion traded breaks of serve in the third set before scraping past her Dutch opponent 6-3, 3-6, 7-6 (7).
+The French Open champion traded breaks of serve in the third set before beating her Dutch opponent 6-3, 3-6, 7-6 (7).

 ”I’m pretty happy with the way I was able to fight and dig in,” she added.